JetBrains/js-graphql-intellij-plugin/README.md

 **Note**: The experimental version in the `android-studio` branch is not available from the JetBrains Plugin Repository.

+**How do I configure the plugin in a project**

+The plugin is activated as soon as you view or edit GraphQL in the editor.
+This includes GraphQL inside `Relay.QL` and `gql` templates in JavaScript and TypeScript.
+You can also use `.graphql` physical files and scratch files.
+These files allow you to query your endpoint directly from your IDE.

+An editor notification bar should prompt you to "Create a graphql.config.json".
+Accept and edit this config file to point the plugin at your local `schema.json` or your endpoint for introspection.
+The plugin uses the schema to provide completion and error highlighting.

 **How do I reload a GraphQL Schema that was loaded from a URL?**

 In the the GraphQL tool window, select the "Current Errors" tab and click the "Restart JS GraphQL Language Service" button.